matt4biz/go-resources/README.md

 If you're looking for links to software, [Awesome Go](https://github.com/avelino/awesome-go/) is a site primarily oriented toward Go projects with some information on conventions and tutorials also.
 Also, see [this repo](https://github.com/tmrts/go-patterns) for Go patterns, recipes, and idioms.

+Inanc Gumus has [a repo](https://github.com/inancgumus/learngo) of exercises from his class that you should check out.

 ## Contents